-8th Stock options 9th Stock options Company Reporting company Same as on the left Category and number of persons subject to grants Four directors 151 employees Three directors 96 employees Stock options by class of shares Common shares 350,100 shares Common shares 848,000 shares Grant date November 27, 2015 December 13, 2016 Vesting conditions Being a director or an employee of the reporting company and not being subject to salary reduction or stricter disciplinary action provided for in the rules of employment of the reporting company from the grant date (November 27, 2015) to the vesting date (July 1, 2017) Share acquisition rights can be exercised up to the percentage of the allocated share acquisition rights specified in each item below by each holder of share acquisition rights only if operating profit reaches the level specified in each item below in the fiscal year ended March 31, 2017, the fiscal year ended March 31, 2018, or the fiscal year ended March 31, 2018, or the fiscal year ended March 31, 2018 or the fiscal year ended March 31, 2018 or the fiscal year ended March 31, 2018 or the fiscal year ended March 31, 2019 or the fiscal year ended March 31, 2018 or the fiscal year ended March 31, 2019 or the search se Being a director or an employee of the reporting company and not being subject to salary reduction or stricter disciplinary action provided for in the rules of employment of the reporting company from the grant date (December 13, 2016) to the vesting date (July 1, 2018).
-Share acquisition rights can be exercised up to the percentage of the allocated share acquisition rights specified in each item below by each holder of share acquisition rights only if operating profit reaches the level specified in each item below in the fiscal year ended March 31, 2018, the fiscal year ended March 31, 2019, or the fiscal year ended March 31, 2019, or the fiscal year ended March 31, 2020. (i) If operating profit exceeds 2.0 billion yen, 20% of share acquisition rights can be exercised (ii) If operating profit exceeds 2.5 billion yen, 50% of share acquisition rights can be exercised (iii) If operating profit exceeds 2.8 billion yen, 100% of share acquisition rights can be exercised In the items above, the operating profit stated in the consolidated statement of income in the Company's annual securities report (or the statements of income if no consolidated statement of income if no consolidated statement of income are prepared) shall be referenced.
+8th Stock options 9th Stock options Company Reporting company Same as on the left Category and number of persons subject to grants Four directors 151 employees Three directors 96 employees Stock options by class of shares Common shares 350,100 shares Common shares 848,000 shares Grant date November 27, 2015 December 13, 2016 Vesting conditions Being a director or an employee of the reporting company and not being subject to salary reduction or stricter disciplinary action provided for in the rules of employment of the reporting company from the grant date (November 27, 2015) to the vesting date (July 1, 2017) Share acquisition rights can be exercised up to the percentage of the allocated share acquisition rights specified in each item below by each holder of share acquisition rights only if operating profit reaches the level specified in each item below in the fiscal year ended March 31, 2017, the fiscal year ended March 31, 2018, or the fiscal year ended March 31, 2018, or the fiscal year ended March 31, 2019. (i) If operating profit exceeds 1.5 billion yen, 20% of share acquisition rights can be exercised (ii) If operating profit exceeds 2.0 billion yen, 50% of share acquisition rights can be exercised (iii) If operating profit exceeds 2.5 billion yen, 100% of share acquisition rights can be exercised In the items above, the operating profit stated in the consolidated statement of income in the Company's annual securities report (or the statements of income if no consolidated statements of income are prepared) shall be referenced.
+If the concept of items to be referenced changes significantly due to the application of the International Financial Reporting Standards, etc. indicators to be referenced shall be determined by the Board of Directors. income in the Company's annual securities report (or the statements of income if no consolidated statement of income are prepared) shall be referenced.
 If the concept of items to be referenced changes significantly due to the application of the International Financial Reporting Standards, etc. indicators to be referenced shall be determined by the Board of Directors.
 Requisite service period No requisite service periods are determined.
 No requisite service periods are determined.
 Exercise period From the vesting date to May 31, 2027.
 The person must continue to be a director or an employee of the Company to exercise share acquisition rights.
 From the vesting date to May 31, 2028.
 The person must continue to be a director or an employee of the Company to exercise share acquisition rights.